Autism is a lifelong developmental condition that affects how a person communicates with, and relates to, other people and the world around them.

 What is it like to have autism?

-Everyone with autism is unique and how their autism manifests itself will be unique too.
-Each person will have their particular strengths, along with areas where they need support.
-That is why we take a person-centred approach at Autism Together, we appreciate that everyone’s needs are quite different.
+Every autistic person is unique and how autism affects them will be unique too.
+Each person will have their particular strengths, along with areas where they might need support.
+That is why we take a person-centred approach at Autism Together, we appreciate that everyone’s needs are different.

 For example, some people with autism may need support with communication, some with sensory issues, others with diets, relationships or anxiety.